 We include products we think are useful for our readers.
-If you buy through links on this page, we may earn a small commission.
-Here’s our process.
+If you buy through links on this page, we may earn a small commission Here’s our process.

-He finds the whole multiple-utensil situation confusing, and he’s certainly not alone.
+If you find the whole multiple cooking utensil situation confusing, you’re certainly not alone.
 Do you really need a metal spatula and a silicone one?
 Why are there so many cooking spoons made of different materials?

 Cooking spoons come in many shapes, sizes, and materials, and it’s important to know which one to use so you don’t damage your cookware.